angelaanjorin/Todo2024/README.md

 5. Click on "Check it out here!".
 6. Select the "main" branch and select "Save".
 7. The link to the live website was ready on the top.

+## Local Development

+### How to Fork
+To fork the Todo2024 repository:

+Log in (or sign up) to Github.
+Go to the repository for this project [Todo2024 repository](https://github.com/angelaanjorin/Todo2024).
+Click the Fork button in the top right corner.

+### How to Clone
+To clone the Todo2024:

+Log in (or sign up) to GitHub.
+Go to the repository for this project,[Todo2024 repository](https://github.com/angelaanjorin/Todo2024).
+Click on the code button, select whether you would like to clone with HTTPS, SSH or GitHub CLI and copy the link shown.
+Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
+Type 'git clone' into the terminal and then paste the link you copied in step 3.
+Press enter.

 # Testing